AdamWongCH/analytics-thinking/4-Regression/lesson.md

 But miss the key idea:

-What is the model trying to tell us?
+> **What is the model trying to tell us?**

+Regression is not about computation — it is about interpretation.

 ---